 The case-in-chief, Huntington v.
-Riggs, Indiana 2007, resurrects the doctrine of boundary by acquiescence in the State of Indiana after a long "winter’s-nap," so to speak.
+Riggs, Indiana 2007, resurrects the doctrine of boundary by acquiescence in the State of Indiana after a long “winter’s-nap,” so to speak.
 Acquiescence is alive and well in Indiana and the Court refreshes this doctrine for the new millennium.
 In addition to the case-in-chief, we have included as a bonus Wingler v.
 Simpson, Indiana 1884; Adams v.
 Betz, Indiana 1906; Bubacz v.
 Kirk, Indiana 1930; and Freiburger v.
 Fry, Indiana 1982.
 These bonus cases along with the case-in-chief constitute the essential opinions under Indiana law on the doctrine of acquiescence.
 No Indiana surveyor (or any other surveyor) should be without these essential cases on acquiescence.
-This is a Correspondence Course with a 2-Page Letter covering 1 Court Opinion consisting of 11 pages.
+This is a 2-Page Letter covering 1 Court Opinion consisting of 11 pages.
 This 28-Page document (including bonus cases) has a 10-Question examination based on the text of the newsletter and the case-in-chief.
 The bonus cases are not tested.

 OBJECTIVES: To enhance professional competency and improve practitioner’s knowledge of the law as it relates to the practice of land surveying.